 If you’re able to present this evidence to a solicitor, they not only will have a better understanding of the strengths and weaknesses of your case, but they may be more likely to represent you under a No Win No Fee agreement.

-If you’re looking for help and advice on what evidence is best for your case under medical negligence law, please get in touch.
-The advice we provide is free and there’s no obligation on your part to take matters beyond that.
+If you’re looking for help and advice on what evidence is best for your case when looking to act against medical negligence, please get in touch.
+The advice we can provide is free and there is no obligation on your part to take matters beyond that.
 We can also deliver advice and potentially other support for those seeking a UK lawyer for a medical negligence claim they can make.

 Medical Negligence Law FAQs